Cold Snap (Dexter: New Blood): Plot

 In Iron Lake, New York, Dexter Morgan (Michael C. Hall), going by the name Jim Lindsay, is running through the snowy woods with a rifle, periodically looking at an albino stag through the scope.
 His imaginary companion is now his sister Debra (Jennifer Carpenter).

 On his way into town, Dexter is pulled over by Angela Bishop (Julia Jones), the small town's chief of police.
 They have sex in Angela's car before Angela is called away.
-Dexter arrives at his job at Fred's Fish & Game.
+Dexter arrives at his job at Fred's Fish and Game.
 A young customer, Matt Caldwell (Steve M. Robertson), arrives to buy a knife and a rifle.
 While Dexter sells him the knife, he must wait 24 hours before buying the rifle as his FBI background check is flagged.
-Matt tries to pressure Dexter but leaves with only the knife.
+Matt tries to pressure Dexter, but leaves with only the knife.

 That night, Dexter's date with Angela is interrupted when Audrey invites friends to their house, forcing Angela to leave early.
 At the bar, Matt approaches Dexter, presses him again about the rifle, and invites him to a party at his father's house the next day.
 A mysterious hitchhiker (Jack Alcott) arrives in town and begins stalking Dexter.
 The next morning, Dexter feels he is being watched as he again walks through the forest.

 Petrol billionaire Edward Olsen (Fredric Lehne) holds a board meeting, which is met with a protest led by Audrey and attended by one out-of-towner in particular.
 Dexter's boss, Fred Jr. (Michael Cyril Creighton), has him deliver Matt's rifle to the party.
 Dexter arrives but is forced to wait while Matt has sex with a party-goer.
-His friend, jealous of the party-goer, snorts cocaine and admits to Dexter that an infamous boat accident that killed five people was not only Matt's fault, but was not an accident.
+His friend, jealous of the party-goer, snorts cocaine and admits to Dexter that an infamous boat accident that killed five people was not only Matt's fault, but also was not an accident.
 Belatedly regretting the admission, he asks Dexter not to tell anyone.
 Dexter delivers the rifle and begins to vet Matt.